ipetkov/crane/docs/API.md

 to infer the configuration directly from a git revision, consider using `registryFromGitIndex` as an alternative.

-If the registry needs a special way of accessing crate sources the `fetchurlExtraArgs` set can be used to influence the behavior of fetching the crate sources (e.g. by setting `curlOptsList`)
+If the registry needs a special way of accessing crate sources (such as for authorization), the `fetchurlExtraArgs` set can be used to influence the behavior of fetching the crate sources (e.g. by setting `curlOptsList`)

 #### Required attributes
 * `indexUrl`: an HTTP URL to the registry's config.json